daimalou/simple-webpack-react-starter/README.md

 # Simple Webpack React Starter  -  [ParcelJS Version](https://github.com/daimalou/simple-parcel-react-starter)

-Very Simple and Lite.
+Creat-React-App is very easy to use.
+I want to know how they did it.
+So I `npm eject` and analysis `webpack.config.js`.
+It's amazing.

-Two Webpack config files - `webpack.dev.js` and `webpack.prod.js` - Separated from creat-react-app.
+I Separated two config files - `webpack.dev.js` and `webpack.prod.js` from creat-react-app.
 [Use one config file.](https://webpack.js.org/configuration/configuration-types/#exporting-a-function)

+### Creat-React-App is amazing.
+I learn a lot from it !!!

 Some plugins are not install.
 It's a little hard to config.

 [react-dev-utils](https://www.npmjs.com/package/react-dev-utils)

-### creat-react-app is very very very good.
-I learn a lot from it !!!
+...

 # VS Code Plugin